-On 16 January 1749, at the New Theater in Haymarket, an anonymous person known as the “Bottle Conjuror” or “Bottle Conjurer” was set to perform a variety of amazing feats at six-thirty in the evening.
+In 1749, the same year that the Princess de Lamballe was born, on 16 January at the New Theater in Haymarket, an anonymous person known as the “Bottle Conjuror” or “Bottle Conjurer” was set to perform a variety of amazing feats at six-thirty in the evening.
 He advertised that while wearing a mask he would be able to identify anyone who came to him and that he could draw the likeness of any dead person requested by any audience member.
 He also promised to take a common walking stick from someone in the audience and play “the music of every instrument … [while singing in perfect harmony].”
-One newspaper reported:<!–more>
+The York Herald reported:

 “If any gentlemen or ladies after the … performance, either single or in company, in our out of mask, are desirous of seeing a representation of any deceased person, such as husband or wife, sister or brother, or any intimate friend of either sex, upon making a gratuity to the performer they shall be gratified by seeing and conversing with them for some minutes, as if alive; likewise, if desired, he will tell you your most secret thoughts in your past life, and give you a full view of persons who have injured you, dead or alive.
 For these gentlemen and ladies who are desirous of seeing this last part there is a private room provided.”

 But the conjuror’s final feat was to be the most startling and amazing.
 According to the Bottle Conjuror, he guaranteed that while on stage and in full view of the audience, he would stuff himself, from head to toe, into a common quart bottle.
 After doing so the bottle was to be passed to audience members so that they could examine and reassure themselves he was contained within it.
 Moreover, supposedly, this amazing and miraculous feat had already been witnessed by many of the “crowned heads of Asia, Africa, and Europe.”